Samcom FPCN30A, a Real Business Radio, or Just Another Baofeng Clone?

 I have often wondered about Samcom radios.
 They are priced significantly higher than a Baofeng with similar capabilities, yet the battery, programming cable, clip, and many other features bear a striking resemblance to all the other Baofeng clones out there.
 Are they just another clone, or are they worth the price of admission?
 Let’s find out!

 You may be wondering why I keep talking about buttons hanging on clothes and not being pressed unintentionally.
-If you have read my other reviews you would note this is not something I usually stress, and you would be correct.
-Being a business radio this is not the type of radio I normally review either.
+If you have read my other reviews, you would note this is not something I usually stress, and you would be correct.
+Being a business radio, the Samcom FPCN30A is not the type of radio I normally review either.

 Business class radios are different because you usually hand a radio to an employee who is not an amateur radio operator and has little to no idea how to really use a radio other than press the button on the side, talk into the mic, release the button, listen to the reply.
 Handing them a Baofeng UV-5R, or a pricey Icom ID-52A is going to get you a communications nightmare (not to mention trying to use a radio licensed for amateur radio use in a business environment is illegal to start with).